A family unit study for Morning Basket Time

 Use this Galileo notebooking page from HomeschoolHelperOnline.com to record what you learned about Galileo’s life after reading Along Came Galileo.

 The Animated Hero Classics: Galileo DVD by Nest Entertainment nicely illustrates how new science ideas were not readily accepted during Galileo’s lifetime.
 As a result of this, Galileo had to choose between punishment and standing up for what he believed to be true.
-This dvd can be found at most libraries.
+This DVD can be found at many libraries and is often included in Amazon Prime.

 Nature Study of Constellations

 Glow in the Dark Constellations: A Field Guide for Young Stargazers by C.E.
 Thompson is a wonderful, easy to use guide for beginning astronomers.
 This book is written for constellations easily seen from the continental United States.
 It includes details about 33 constellations plus step by step directions for viewing each.
-Most constellations are named after Greek and Roman gods, and so it includes a bit of the accompanying myth for each of the Greek and Roman gods.
-Your older kids may be interested in learning more about Greek and Roman mythology.
+Most constellations are named after Greek and Roman gods.
+Therefore, it includes a bit of the accompanying myth for each of the Greek and Roman gods.

 The Smithsonian Eyewitness Explorer Night Sky Detective has great hands-on activities.
-This week, explore gravity and make moon craters as described on page 21.
+To begin this week, explore gravity and make moon craters as described on page 21.
 Second, check out the phases of the moon while you chart the moon (page 22).
 Finally, learn why the moon doesn’t totally disappear during a lunar eclipse using the activity on page 25.

 Next, make a constellation projector with a flashlight or smart phone and these printables from PlaygroundParkbench.com.